-Note: For the D.P.D. to work properly it is necessary that the asset being analyzed has encoded in Symbol Manager the Chain Options.
+Note: In order that the D.P.D. work properly it is necessary that the asset being analyzed has encoded in Symbol Manager the Chain Options.
 Assets with Chain Options are written in blue for immediate identification.
 For the procedure for coding financial instruments in beeTrader, see the specific broker’s page in Data Provider .

 Premise: Open Interest vs DPD

 The free software will be used for this press Fiuto Beta.

 The market takes position through the derivative contracts of Option whose “existing” number, ie open contracts, is held by the margin and clearing fund which the counterparties of each contract must guarantee.
 It follows that for each Call or Put contract, both counterparties are satisfied, or the one who bought it will have the counterparty that sold it.

 From this it can be deduced that in this way, by simply evaluating this number of contracts, one has the first idea of taking a stand, of expectation, of “strong hands”.
 In other words, you will see if there is more or less interest in Call contracts or Put contracts.